Wangola/AiML-Artificial-Intelligence-with-Machine-Learning-in-Java-Learner/README.md

 ***Completed notes:***

-Final Score - 48/50 (Missed Question #13: The date and time of a credit card transaction is an example of information?; Correct Ans: False (I thought it would be true since information is data in context but dates and times are considered raw data), Missed Question #49: If you know the outcome of an event 100% of the itme how much is contained within it?; Correct Ans: 1 (I thought it would be 0 since you know the outcome, it could be thought about like the example provided in information entropy about the bag of 10 green balls having a probability of 1 but when using it in the entropy equation it would result in 0 still a little unsure on how its 1 unless its was a 5/5 split).
+Final Score - 48/50 (Missed Question #13: The date and time of a credit card transaction is an example of information?; Correct Ans: False (I thought it would be true since information is data in context but dates and times are considered raw data), Missed Question #49: If you know the outcome of an event 100% of the time how much is contained within it?; Correct Ans: 1 (I thought it would be 0 since you know the outcome, it could be thought about like the example provided in information entropy about the bag of 10 green balls having a probability of 1 but when using it in the entropy equation it would result in 0 still a little unsure on how its 1 unless it was a 5/5 split).

 ***FINAL EXAM SUMMARY:***